ephel-lang/ephel/README.md

 - dependent records (can subsume sigma type) and
 - dependent recursive types.

-Cf. work on [Nehtra](https://github.com/lambe-lang/nethra) for the type checker and [Mitch](https://github.com/lambe-lang/mitch/) for the execution.
+Cf. works on [Nehtra](https://github.com/lambe-lang/nethra) for the type checker and [Mitch](https://github.com/lambe-lang/mitch/) for the execution.

 ### A taste of Ephel functional programming layer